 06. Wear sunscreen

 As Baz Luhrmann told the class of ’99, ‘If I could offer you only one tip for the future, sunscreen would be it.’
 Whilst this may seem rather obvious advice when moving to a hot country, it is so important.
 When I first arrived here, I hung onto my British mentality of desperately wanting to tan so it looked like I’d been on holiday so I sunbathed at every opportunity.
 I relished in all of the comments from friends when I first made a trip home, ‘I’ve never seen you so brown,’ ‘you’re so tanned!’.
 After a year of living in Sydney however, my attitude towards the sun has shifted.
 The sun is not going anywhere, it will return.
 The sun in Australia is more powerful than you think; I’ve burnt in 20 degrees.
 The cancer council of Australia estimates that approximately 2 in every 3 Australians will be diagnosed with skin cancer before they are 70.
-I now wear factor 50 on my body every time I’m in the sun, and every day on my face, and I never go to the beach without a broad brimmed hat.
+I now wear factor 50 on my body every time I’m in the sun, and every day on my face, and I never go to the beach without a wide-brimmed hat.
 I’m not particularly tanned this year but I’m fine with it.
+I particularly like reef-safe sunscreen so as to not damage the marine life in Australia’s beautiful oceans.

 07. Let go of FOMO